steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/10_Configure_k8s_cluster_monitoring_integration/README.md

 ## Pre-requisite : Deploy and Environment ActiveGate

-- You need an Environment ActiveGate to connect Dynatrace to your Kubernetes cluster API.
+- You need an <b>Environment ActiveGate</b> to connect Dynatrace to your Kubernetes cluster API
+- You typically deploy the ActiveGate on a dedicated VM; running the ActiveGate in a container is not currently supported (but planned for the future)
-- For this exercise, the Environment ActiveGate will be deployed on your bastion host
+- For this exercise, the <b>Environment ActiveGate</b> will be deployed on your bastion host

 ### Install the ActiveGate on your bastion host

-- In the Dynatrace console, go to <b>Settings -> Deployment Dynatrace</b>, scroll down to the bottom and click on <b>Install ActiveGate</b>
+- In the Dynatrace console, go to <i>Settings -> Deployment Dynatrace</i>, scroll down to the bottom and click on <b>Install ActiveGate</b>

     ![install_ActiveGate](assets/install_ActiveGate.png)

 - Select Linux.
 - Copy the wget command (from step 2 - see screenshot below) to download the installer script and paste it to your terminal to run it on your bastion VM.
-- Copy the command to run the installer script (step 4 - see screenshot below) and execute it in your terminal with elevated permissions (precede the command with sudo)
+- Copy the command to run the installer script (step 4 - see screenshot below) and execute it in your terminal with elevated permissions (precede the command with `sudo`)

   ![ActiveGate_linux_installation](assets/ActiveGate_linux_installation.png)

-- Click on Show deployment status (step 5) to validate the ActiveGate is deployed and connected to your SaaS tenant.
+- Click on <b>Show deployment status</b> (step 5) to validate the ActiveGate is deployed and connected to your SaaS tenant.
 See that the Kubernetes module is active.

 ![deployment_status](assets/deployment_status.png)

 ## Configure connection to the Kubernetes cluster

-1. You first need a Kubernetes service account with the right cluster role to access the Kubernetes API
+1. You first need a Kubernetes <b>service account</b> with the right <b>cluster role</b> to access the Kubernetes API
 2. Collect the information required to configure the connection

    - API endpoint URL